 - If any item has multiple parts, please label each part with a generic tag (NOT a duplicate MSM tag) that indicates they belong in a set: “1 of 3; 2 of 3; 3 of 3”, for example.

 - Secure all small parts belonging with toys in a zip lock bag taped shut.
 Secure the bag to the toy using clear packing tape or ribbon.
 Loose items are easily misplaced.

 - All tags need to be attached to the outside of bags for ease at check out.
 Using clear packing tape works best.

 - Hole Test: if your kids can poke a hole in the bag to get to the toy, use clear packing tape over the Ziploc bag

-- Electronics: must turn on!
+- Electronics: Must turn on and be in good working order!
 If it’s tiny, tape it to a large piece of cardboard, then put it in a Ziploc bag.
-Tape the bag so holes can’t be made
+Tape the bag so holes can’t be made.

 - Video Games: Do NOT seal the case.
 MBC staff will remove the disc, place it in baggie, and label the tag and baggie.
 The baggie will be placed safely behind the cashier’s table.
 The empty case, with properly labeled tag, will be placed with other video games in the sale.